slipegg/LGDCloudSim/README.md

 More details will be available in the code and in a future paper.

 > **Note**
+>
-> The paper "LGDCloudSim: A resource management simulation system for large-scale geographically distributed cloud data center scenarios" has been accepted by IEEE CLOUD 2024.
-We will complete the citation as soon as the paper is published.
+> If you are using CloudSim Plus in your research, please make sure you cite this paper: Liu J, Xu Y, Feng B, et al. [LGDCloudSim: A resource management simulation system for large-scale geographically distributed cloud data center scenarios](https://ieeexplore.ieee.org/abstract/document/10643915)[C]//2024 IEEE 17th International Conference on Cloud Computing (CLOUD).
+IEEE, 2024: 194-204.
+>
+> **In addinition**
+>
+> We are honored that this paper won the Best Student Paper Award at [IEEE CLOUD 2024](https://cloud.conferences.computer.org/2024/).

 ## Important